-SUMMARY OAG legal services cost substantially less than private-sector services, and clients were satisfied with the cost of these services.
-Private-sector attorneys would likely charge 68 percent to 105 percent more than OAG.
-However, OAG appears to have under-billed several non-general fund clients and over-billed a few general fund clients.
+SUMMARY OAG legal services cost substantially less than private-sector services.
+Privatesector attorneys would likely charge 68 percent to 105 percent more than OAG.
+Clients were satisfied with the cost of OAG services.
+However, OAG appears to have under-billed several nongeneral fund clients and over-billed a few general fund clients.
 This treats some clients unfairly and is inconsistent with Appropriation Act language describing when OAG can charge for services.
 It also reduces the financial resources that OAG has at its disposal for providing legal services.
-OAG under-billed non-general fund clients by \$3.3 million because many attorneys do not record hours and, even when they do, hours are not always billed.
+OAG under-billed nongeneral fund clients by \$3.3 million because many attorneys do not record hours and, even when they do, hours are not always billed.
 OAG overbilled general fund clients by \$600,000 because it has not had a process in place for identifying and removing charges for general fund-related legal services.
 If OAG addressed these billing practices, it could have collected a net \$2.7 million in FY19.
 This additional revenue, if collected moving forward, could help address the areas of need identified earlier in this report, including workload and compensation challenges.
 If OAG collected additional revenue, it would have increased the cost of legal services for 54 clients.
 However, in most cases the increases would have been equal to less than 1 percent of clients' budgets.

-OAG's legal services, provided by its attorneys, are funded through three arrangements: OAG's general funds appropriations, OAG staff who are directly on client payrolls, and the billing of clients for non-general fund-related services (Figure 5-1).
-The Appropriation Act requires that legal services for general fund programs be paid for with OAG's general fund appropriation.
+OAG's legal services, provided by its attorneys, are funded through three arrangements: OAG's general funds appropriations, OAG staff who are directly on client payrolls, and the billing of clients for nongeneral fund-related services (Figure 5-1).
+The Appropriation Act requires that legal services for general fund programs are paid for by OAG's general fund appropriation.
 For example, OAG's general fund appropriation pays for most of the legal services provided to public safety agencies because they are mostly general funded.
 Other clients must pay for some or all of their legal services, either by having OAG attorneys on their own payroll or by being billed for services.